 The heightened sensitivity around joints is simply because there are more nerve endings closer to the surface.
 For those determined to ink in your design near a joint, remember that you can take breaks during or between sessions to help you manage.

-For women hand tattoos can present a problem when you suspect your tolerance of pain and discomfort is low.
+For women, hand tattoos ideas can present a problem when you suspect your tolerance of pain and discomfort is low.
 The sensitive joints and area close to the nail bed are a definite hurdle to cross for that gorgeous design you picked out.
 If your design is small and delicate, you can probably find it in yourself to finish it in one go.
 Of course, if you still find it hard to handle, try having it done in multiple sessions.
 In case of doubt, start small.

 The most important point to remember is that your new tattoo is very much an open wound despite its pretty looks.
 Without proper care, the tattoo site can possibly become infected, or become faded.
 So, keep it covered, keep it clean, and try to prevent it from scabbing over.
-Should it become infected at any time, seek medical help, immediately.
+Should it become infected at any time, seek medical help, immediately?

 Once your tattoo is done, it is finished off with antimicrobials before being bandaged up.
 Keeping it covered for a few hours or about a day is a good idea.
 Once the covers come off, you will need to clean the area ever-so-gently, with soap and water, and once it is completely dried, applied with the antimicrobial lotion or cream the tattoo parlour sent you home with.
 You will have to repeat the routine a few times a day until it heals.